albertyosia/Springboot-REST-API/README.md

 # assignment-rest-api
-Internship assignment
+Internship assignment.
-Build REST API from scratch using Springboot
+Build REST API from scratch using Springboot.